-- Establish contact with the Incident Safety Officer and Liaison Officer for update of status of Safety and External agencies. - Determine the need for Compensation for Injury and/or any claims. - Determine the need for additional staffing. - Establish procedures with Medical Unit Leader on Prompt notification of injuries or death. - Ensure that volunteer personnel have been appropriately registered. - Ensure written authority for persons requiring medical treatment. - Ensure correct billing forms for transmittal to doctor and/or hospital.
+- Establish contact with the Incident Safety Officer and Liaison Officer for updates of status of Safety and External agencies - Determine the need for compensation-for-injury and/or any claims - Determine the need for additional staffing - Establish procedures with Medical Unit Leader on prompt notification of injuries or death - Ensure that volunteer personnel have been appropriately registered - Ensure written authority for persons requiring medical treatment - Ensure correct billing forms for transmittal to doctor and/or hospital

-- Ensure all witness statements and statement from Safety Officer and medical unit are reviewed for completeness. - Coordinate with the Safety Officer to: - Analyse the circumstance of injured and if possible; - Ensure appropriate level of PPE is being used, and that proper training of personnel has been completed - Maintain copies of hazardous materials and other medical debriefings. - Ensure all documents are included in the final reports of the incident. - Complete all Compensation for Injury Log as needed.
+- Ensure all witness statements and statement from the Safety Officer and the medical unit are reviewed for completeness - Coordinate with the Safety Officer to: - Analyze the circumstance of injured and if possible; - Ensure appropriate level of PPE is being used, and that proper training of personnel has been completed - Maintain copies of hazardous materials and other medical debriefings - Ensure all documents are included in the final reports of the incident - Complete all compensation-for-injury Log as needed

-11.6.4 Organization Representative (Manger of Economic Development and Tourism)
+11.6.4 Organization Representative Manger of Economic Development and Tourism

-In incidents involving multiple response organizations or jurisdictions, organizations with significant involvement may send a representative to the Emergency Operation Centre (EOC) of another organization to assist in coordinating response efforts.
-This individual typically interfaces with the Emergency Operation Centre Liaison Officer and functions as a representative for Haldimand County, making decisions (consistent with delegated authority) and facilitating communications and coordination between the Emergency Operation Centre (EOC) and Haldimand County.
+In incidents involving multiple response organizations or jurisdictions, organizations with significant involvement may send a representative to the Emergency Operations Centre (EOC) of another organization to assist in coordinating response efforts.
+This individual typically collaborates with the Emergency Operations Centre Liaison Officer and functions as a representative for Haldimand County, making decisions (consistent with delegated authority), and facilitating communications and coordination between the Emergency Operations Centre (EOC) and Haldimand County.

-Organization Representatives must be fully conversant with their level of authority so as to be able to appropriately represent their organization.
+Organization representatives must be fully conversant with their level of authority so as to be able to appropriately represent their organization.
 Responsibilities include:

-- Going to a separate jurisdiction Emergency Operation Centre (EOC) to coordinate with the Liaison Officer to assist in coordinated efforts. - Be mindful of any significant issue that could impact Haldimand County. - Provide input on Haldimand County's current situation and resources available. - Advise them on need or requirements that Haldimand County required. - Anticipate and identify future resources needed. - Review and coordinate Policies, Procedures and agreements as necessary. - Report to Haldimand County as findings occur. - Coordinate efforts with the Haldimand County Evacuation Coordinator in all aspects of the Haldimand County Mass Evacuation Plan.
-Appendix 12
+- Going to a separate jurisdiction's Emergency Operations Centre (EOC) to coordinate with the Liaison Officer to assist in coordinated efforts - Be mindful of any significant issue that could impact Haldimand County - Provide input on Haldimand County's current situation and available resources - Advise on needs or requirements that Haldimand County requires - Anticipate and identify future resources needed - Review and coordinate policies, procedures, and agreements asnecessary - Report to Haldimand County as findings occur - Coordinate efforts with the Haldimand County Evacuation Coordinator in all aspects of the Haldimand County Mass Evacuation Plan - Appendix #12

-11.6.5 Procurement Unit Leader (Manager Legal and Support Services)
+11.6.5 Procurement Unit Leader Manager Legal and Support Services

-The Procurement Unit Leader is responsible for all financial matters pertaining to vendor contracts, lease and fiscal agreements.
-The Procurement Unit Leader establishes local sources for equipment and supplies; manages all equipment rental agreement and process all rental and supply fiscal document billing invoices.
-They are also responsible for maintaining equipment time record and works closely with local fiscal authorities to ensure efficiency.
+The Procurement Unit Leader is responsible for all financial matters pertaining to vendor contracts, leases, and fiscal agreements.
+The Procurement Unit Leader establishes local sources for equipment and supplies, manages all equipment rental agreements and processes all rental and supply fiscal document billing invoices.

+They are also responsible for maintaining equipment time records and works closely with local fiscal authorities to ensure efficiency.
 The Procurement Unit Leader is responsible for: